Careers360 Logo

 where w is the gram of substance deposited on passing Q coulombs of electricity if a current of 1 ampere is passed for t seconds.

-Faraday’s second law of electrolysis- It says that when the equal amount of electricity is passed through different solutions lined up in series, the mass of the substance settled at the electrodes is in direct proportion with the equivalent weight.
+Faraday’s second law of electrolysis- It says that when an equal amount of electricity is passed through different solutions lined up in series, the mass of the substance deposited at the electrodes is in direct proportion to the equivalent weight.

 Batteries-